The Six Types of Causes According to Vasubandhu

 - Equal status cause (skal-mnyam-gyi rgyu, Skt. sabhagahetu) – causes for which the results are later moments in the same category of phenomena as they are.
 The same category refers to their being in the same ethical category (rigs) – constructive (whether tainted or untainted), destructive, or unspecified – as well as to their being on the same level of existence (sa) – the plane of sensory desires (desire realm), of ethereal forms (form realm), or of formless beings (formless realm).
 Examples are prior moments of something, such as patience, being equal status causes of later moments of it, and moments of something being equal status causes for the next superior level of it.
 An example of the latter case is the discriminating awareness in the plane of sensory desires that comes from listening being the equal status cause of the discriminating awareness in the plane of sensory desires that comes from thinking.

-- Congruent causes (mtshungs-ldan-gyi rgyu, Skt. samprayuktahetu) – causes that share five things in common with their results: namely the same focal object, mental aspect, cognitive sensor, time, and slant.
+- Congruent causes (mtshungs-ldan-gyi rgyu, Skt. samprayuktahetu) – causes that share five things in common with their results: namely the same focal object, mental aspect, cognitive sensor, time, and the same in that each arises from its own natal source, its own tendency.
 This refers to the primary consciousness and its congruent mental factors.
 Thus, congruent causes are a subcategory of simultaneously arising causes.

 - Ripening cause (rnam-smin-gyi rgyu, Skt. vipakahetu) – destructive and tainted constructive phenomena, not devoid of the moisture of craving (sred-pa, Skt. trshna), that have the power to produce the nonobstructive unspecified items (ma-bsgribs-pa'i lung ma-bstan, Skt. anivrta-avyakrta) contained in the five aggregate factors of future rebirth states, such as the body, the types of consciousness, and the feelings.